BabylonJS/OldDocumentationSite/content/how_to/animation/Combine.md

 ---
-PG_TITLE: Combining Animations
+PG_TITLE: How To Combine Animations
 ---
-# Combining Animations
+# How To Combine Animations

 ## Concurrent